 A company must thereafter, within two months of allotting shares, issue the share certificate representing those shares and two month time.
 A share certificate is issued to the registered shareholder and it is not mandatory to send its copy either to the Companies House or Her Majesty’s Revenue & Customs (HMRC).

 Before a share certificate is issued, it is important to check the company’s Articles of Association for any specific requirements which need to be mention in the certificate.
 Generally it is a standard practice to issue one share certificate for the shares issued at a particular time, unless requested by the shareholders for the separate ones.
 In case of a joint shareholding, it is good to include the name of each separate holder on the certificate.

 It is highly mandatory of a share certificate to be dated on its issue and the key points that should be included as part of a share certificate template is as below:

-And it should be signed by:
+Share certificate template should be signed by: